 I am Mei, a Chinese mum with an English husband, Neil.
 Our son Kai was born deaf and has been wearing bone conducting hearing aids since he was five weeks old.
-He is now three.
+He is now three and a half.

 We have been amazed how quickly Kai has learnt to communicate through sign language, while his speech is still developing.

 We wanted to share our experiences and the things we have learnt, so we have created this website.
 We hope it will become a hub for the communication knowledge we gain, and helps you develop your child’s language skills.

 I teach every day essential, and fun seasonal signs through songs, games, stories and movement.
 Enjoy learning baby sign language in Mandarin and English from the convenience of your own home every Sunday, 9am to 9:35am (GMT) via Zoom.

 “My two year old son and I enjoy this baby sign language class.
 A great variety of nursery rhymes in Chinese and English.
 We love the story time as well.
 I surprised myself how much sign language I’ve learnt and very proud my son has learnt the sign language for ‘more’, ‘thank you’, ‘please’, ‘train’ and much more!
 Highly recommended.”

 “Roger loves to interact through the screen with Mei, singing different songs, learning about colours, vehicles etc, also he is well adapted to Mei’s bilingual language environment.
 He shows growing interest to speak in both languages, and growing focusing ability.
 We are very happy with Mei’s class and will continue as long as it’s available.”

 – Amy, Roger’s mum